elrodrigues/template/README.md

 ### Reviewing progress

 In the daily standup, scrum master can review progress by going to the Scrum Board and filtering it by the current milestone (sprint).
-Developers can then reference issues in the various columns when they answer the usual standup questions, e.g., isses they current work on (`In progress`), finsihed (`To do`) or yet to work on (`To do`).
+Developers can then reference issues in the various columns when they answer the usual standup questions, e.g., isses they current work on (`In progress`), finsihed (`Done`) or yet to work on (`To do`).

 ### Working with issue branches